gbrough/portfolio/README.md

 ### Authored by:  Garrett Broughton

 ### Project Description:
-    -   A home page about with information about me with sections show casing projects, background, hobbies, and about me.
+    -   A home page with information about me with sections show casing projects, background, hobbies, and about me.
     -   HTML: "Build with HTML tags including p,h,ul,ol,li,em,strong,a,img,div, and span."
     -   CSS: "Added CSS Styling for formatting including margin, border, padding, and floats"